mrayson/mrayson.github.io/docs/index.md

 *Matthew D. Rayson*

-*Post Doctoral Scholar*

-*Environmental Fluid Mechanics Laboratory*
+*Research Associate*

-*Department of Civil and Environmental Engineering*
+*School of Civil Environmental and Mining Engineering and the Oceans Institute*

-*Stanford Univeristy*
+*University of Western Australia*

 *matt dot rayson at gmail dot com*